 At the beginning of Year 7, students are taught how to keep themselves safe and act respectfully, responsibly and securely when using technology.
 They learn what constitutes inappropriate content, contact or conduct and how to report concerns that they may have.
 Students are then introduced to the “Computer Systems” unit, where they develop an awareness of why and when computers are used.
 By looking inside a computer, they are exposed to the technical terms and concepts which support their understanding of how the main internal parts work together in a basic computer architecture.
-Students are encouraged to think computationally by using approaches such as logical reasoning, step-by-step approaches, decomposition, abstraction, generalisation and evaluation when solving problems.
-They are given many opportunities to apply these skills mainly when designing algorithms to control systems in Flowol, using various programming techniques to create animations and games in Scratch and engaging practically with the BBC micro:bits to physically program hardware.
-They design and create apps by combining and using multiple resources, internet services and application software.
+Students are encouraged to think computationally by using approaches such as logical reasoning, step-by-step approaches, decomposition, abstraction, generalisation and evaluation when solving problems in Flowol.

 In Year 9, students look at how computers can only represent data and instructions as binary.
 They work out how numbers, images, text and sounds are represented as 0s and 1s and how file sizes can be affected by the quality of images and sounds.
 They learn how logic gates make up the logic circuits within a CPU and they are introduced to AND, OR and NOT gates that they use to create logic circuits.
 They refine their programming skills by using Python, and are encouraged to write programs that synthesize various coding techniques.
+They work with micro:bits to understand how the programs they write can be used to control hardware.
 Students compare the different types of searching and sorting algorithms and are challenged to implement these in Python.
-They apply their knowledge of sorting and searching to understand why sorting data in a flat file database can improve searching for information.
-They design databases and write queries to understand how specific data can be retrieved from a store of data.

 Key Stage 4